-Proportion is one of the ‘Elements & Principles’ used for creating good interior design and is often linked to scale, but they are actually different.
+Did you know that understanding proportion in interior design is super important?
+It’s one of the ‘Elements & Principles’ used for creating good interior design.
+It’s often linked to scale, however they are actually different.

 Today we are going to talk about how to use proportion correctly when designing rooms in your home.